 Figure 13 shows the potential impacts of global warming per kWh of electricity produced by the power plant.
-As with other impact categories, it is the manufacturing stage that dominates the life cycle, with the production of the tower (26%), nacelle (13%), gear and mainshaft (9%), foundations (15%) blades (13%) and cables (4%), being the primary components contributing to this impact category.
+As with other impact categories, it is the manufacturing stage that dominates the life cycle, with the production of the tower (25%), nacelle (13%), gear and mainhsaft (10%), foundations (12%) blades (14%) and cables (5%), being the primary components contributing to this impact category.
 Vestas production and operations contribute around 8% of the global warming impacts.
-The end-of-life phase also has a significant contribution (-32%), providing environmental credits associated with avoided metal production of iron, steel, copper and aluminium.
+The end-of-life phase also has a significant contribution (-29%), providing environmental credits associated with avoided metal production of iron, steel, copper and aluminium.
 The emission to air of carbon dioxide (92%) is the primary contributing substance, which results from the combustion of fuels in production of the turbine raw materials, as well as methane (5%) resulting from steel production.
 Other lesser contributing substances to global warming potential include the release of sulphur hexafluoride gas to air (1%) from improperly disposed switchgears, and nitrous oxide (2%) from various production processes, including glass fibre production used in the blades.
+Vestas production and operations contribute about 6% overall to this impact category.